symfony/symfony-docs/frontend/encore/vuejs.rst

 First, this file's gonna call the component Hello from the components folder.
-Once the component is found, Vue gonna instantiate a new Root component and attach your component to the HTML element who contain the app identifier.
+Once the component is found, Vue gonna instantiate a new Root component and attach your component to the HTML element which contain the app identifier.

 Now, let's build the Hello component: